 Solving disagreements with building certifiers

-Usually, disagreements between building certifiers and parties involved in building/altering structures occur due to misunderstanding a particular issue to a specific project.
+Usually, disagreements between building certifiers and parties involved in building/altering structures occur due to misunderstanding a particular issue of a specific project.
 Such disagreements are commonly solved by simply clarifying the matter – as per the approved plans.
 Disagreements could also occur at the assessment stage of a project, before construction has started.
 As the project at assessment stage is a ‘concept-on-paper’, changes are much easier to make than after pouring the cement!
 Therefore differences are easily solved by open communication between parties.

 Parties to a development have a right to appeal a decision of the building and development approvals and conditions therein are available under the provisions of the Planning Act 2016.
 Building and development matters may be heard by the Building and Development Dispute Resolution Committee or the Planning and Environment Court.